curtmorgan3/movable_add_tool/README.md

-From root of app, use command add-rating-tool to

 # Movable Tool Box

 This package aims to make adding tools to custom apps easier by providing a CLI for adding SE packages.

 Currently, the Movable Tool Box works with the following SE Packages:

 [Rating Tool](https://github.com/movableink/se-packages/tree/master/rating-tool)

 [Every Mundo](https://github.com/movableink/se-packages/tree/master/every-mundo)